rust-lang/rust/src/doc/guide-unsafe.md

 mutability by replacing compile time guarantees with dynamic checks at runtime.

-An `&mut` reference has a stronger requirement: when a object has an `&mut T` pointing into it, then that `&mut` reference must be the only such usable path to that object in the whole program.
+An `&mut` reference has a stronger requirement: when an object has an `&mut T` pointing into it, then that `&mut` reference must be the only such usable path to that object in the whole program.
 That is, an `&mut` cannot alias with any other references.